Autonomous Knowledge Graph Exploration with Adaptive Breadth-Depth Retrieval: Related Work

-\slimparagraph{Agents for multi-hop KG retrieval and QA.} A separate line of work treats the KG as an environment for iterative interaction.
+\slimparagraph{Agents for multi-hop KG retrieval.} A separate line of work treats the KG as an environment for iterative interaction.
 Earlier agents follow relation paths using reinforcement learning or learned policies \cite{das_go_2018, xiong_deeppath_2017, sun_pullnet_2019, asai_learning_2020}.
 In the LLM era, tool-use frameworks such as ReAct \cite{yao_react_2023} and prompt-optimization methods such as AvaTaR \cite{wu_avatar_2024} enable interactive evidence gathering.
-Within KG retrieval, recent traversal-based approaches expand from seed entities using prompted heuristics or learned policies, including Tree-of-Traversals, Think-on-Graph, and GraphFlow \cite{markowitz_tree--traversals_2024,sun_think--graph_2024,yu_can_2025, ma2025think}; related KG-grounded reasoning methods also emphasize multi-step planning or navigation on the KG \cite{luo_reasoning_2024,sun_search--graph_2025}.
+Within KG retrieval, traversal-based approaches expand from seed entities using prompted heuristics or learned policies, including Tree-of-Traversals, Think-on-Graph, and GraphFlow \cite{markowitz_tree--traversals_2024,sun_think--graph_2024,yu_can_2025, ma2025think}; related KG-grounded reasoning methods also emphasize multi-step planning or navigation on the KG \cite{luo_reasoning_2024,sun_search--graph_2025}.
 Traversal-based agents are effective when the correct starting entities are known, but they are prone to anchoring errors and can over-commit to local neighborhoods once exploration begins.
 In \retrieverShort, global search remains available throughout the trajectory, allowing the agent to retain a complete view of the KG at each step.
-This design enables coordination between global discovery and deep multi-hop expansion within a single retrieval process.
+This design enables coordination between global discovery and multi-hop expansion within a single retrieval.
+Recent work also explores using reinforcement learning to enable LLMs to explore reasoning paths over KGs~\cite{yan2026explore,wang2026kg}.

 Existing work varies in whether it treats retrieval as static ranking over an index or as sequential decision-making on the graph, and in whether it requires graph-specific supervision to learn a ranking function or a traversal policy. \retrieverShort adapts its search strategy online through a minimal, graph-native tool interface.
 It is training-free; when needed, its tool-use policy can be distilled into compact models from interaction trajectories without ground-truth relevance labels, improving efficiency while preserving retrieval quality.